HenryShaoR/USYD-Auto-Login/README.md

 The extension detects when you are on the SSO login page and automatically:

-1. Enters your username on the first page and clicks "Next"
+1. Enters your UniKey on the first page and clicks "Next"
 2. Enters your password on the second page and clicks "Verify"
 3. Selects the TOTP verification method
 4. Generates a TOTP code using your secret key and enters it